A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Experimentation

-\paragraph{Activities of Daily Living (ADLs) Data Set} The ADLs dataset contains activities and corresponding sensor events for two people (A and B) in an intelligent home environment.
-In particular, the data recorded contains timestamps of several activities performed by the users throughout the day.
-The data constitute approximately 320 and 500 samples for persons A and B, respectively.
-We re-sampled the data to every minute and padded the gaps between events by forward imputation to increase the number of samples.
+\paragraph{Activities of Daily Living data set (ADLs)} The ADLs data set contains activities and corresponding sensor events for two people (A and B) in an intelligent home environment.
+In particular, the recorded data contains timestamps of several user activities throughout the day.
+The data constitute approximately 320 and 500 samples for persons A and B. We re-sampled the data to every minute and padded the gaps between events by forward imputation to increase the number of samples.
 The final number of instances is 19517 for person A and 30208 for person B. The context is represented as a one-hot encoding of the sensor information.
 There are 9 Sensors for person B and 11 for person A. We combined (summed) the representation of sensor events that happened simultaneously during activity and capped the resulting vectors between 0 and 1.
 For context corruption, we draw a sensor event (index of a sensor) uniformly at random and generate the one-hot representation.
 We study the performance on the data set of each individual and combine the performance for the summary results.
-We run experiments with five different random seeds and ten random starting locations of the data in the first 3000 time-steps.
-The regret is evaluated for the first 15000 time steps.
+We run experiments with five different random seeds and ten random starting locations of the data in the first $3000$ time steps.
+The regret is evaluated for the first $15000$ time steps.